Cheers to the heartland: Neighbourhood bars rock, from Sengkang to Clementi

 Another diner, Mr Toh Chong Teck, a 27-year-old engineer, says: “We love how everyone here gets along and how we can all sing along to the same song.”

-Band leader Zainal Abdullah says: “It’s a paid hobby, we love performing together and translating those happy vibes to our audience.
+Band leader Zainal says: “It’s a paid hobby, we love performing together and translating those happy vibes to our audience.

 “It’s heartwarming to see families bond over good food and our performance.
 Over time, the bond got extended to us, where we became friends with not only the parents but the kids as well.”

-He adds that the band receives gifts – in the form of notes, drawings and sweets – from their youngest fans at Essen on a weekly basis.
+He adds that the band receive gifts – in the form of notes, drawings and sweets – from their youngest fans at Essen on a weekly basis.

 “I’ve never seen anything this interactive and so authentically local,” says Buangkok resident Paul Jerusalem.
 “It’s honestly really lively and fun for the price point.”
 A pint of lager at Essen’s bar costs $12, and the establishment’s food offerings include dim sum, oysters and pizza.